ekibun/flutter_qjs/README.md

 1. quickjs built with `release` config has bug in resolving `Promise`.
 Please let me know if you know the solution.

-2. `ios/make.sh` limit the build architectures to avoid combine conflicts.
+2. `ios/make.sh` limits the build architectures to avoid combining conflicts.
 Change the `make.sh` to support another architectures.